BretFisher/slack-signup/README.md

 Follow the Meteor Tutorial to install meteor: https://www.meteor.com/install

 This simple app uses Meteor's built-in account system to log someone in (to validate they are human) and let the submit a form requesting Slack team access.

+### Features

+* Makes Webhook calls from server
+* Makes DOM style updates the Meteor way rather then jQuery
+* Use of fantastic `accounts` packages for OAuth
+* Form submit to server method
+* Encrypts OAuth keys, and auto-deletes accounts after 1 day
+* Only 70 lines of js and 81 html

 All needed settings should be set in a `settings.json` file (or similar). `example-settings.json` is included.
 For security, `.gitignore` will ignore files named `settings.json` and `config.json` so you don't put your secrets in github public.